 There are currently two main ways of participating in Distance Learning courses at UGF.
 One method is based on attending regularly scheduled live, interactive Microsoft Lync® discussion sessions.

-The other method uses a course management system called Moodle, an internationally respected Learning Platform currently being used by over 70,000 different institutions in over 220 countries.
+The other method uses a course management system called Moodle, an internationally respected Learning Platform currently being used by over 50,000 different institutions in roughly 200 countries around the world.
 Moodle enables students to participate in class "asynchronously" (not at the same time).
 In other words, they log in whenever their busy schedules allow.

 Distance Learning classes are designed to help you earn a degree from the University of Great Falls from home.
 We offer several complete degrees and over one hundred courses every year via distance learning.